futile/ultra-game/docs/notes.md

 All of these can be resolved/kept up to date individually.
 Finally, executability of a command, such as `CastAbility`, checks all of them to determine castability.

 ---
+# Done
+---
+- [x] Alternative: Implement damage, hp, etc. first, and simply make `Attack` target all/the first/etc. enemy.
+    - Also ok, maybe much easier, but probably better, because it forces me to work on actual gameplay, instead of building systems :see_no_evil:

+---
 # OLD STUFF